Antarctic minke whale: Whaling

 Beginning in 1968, larger numbers of minke whales were caught off Natal, South Africa, mainly to supplement the dwindling supply of larger species, particularly the sei whale.
 A total of 1,113 whales (nearly all Antarctic minke, but a few dwarf minke as well) were caught off the province between 1968 and 1975, with a peak of 199 in 1971.
 They were taken by whale catchers of 539 to 593 gross tons with 90 mm harpoon guns mounted on their bows, which brought them to the whaling station at Durban for processing.
 Gunners refused to take minkes early in the day, because sharks devoured any minke carcasses that were flagged, forcing the catchers to tow them during the chasing of other whales and thus slowing them down.
 They also could not use asdic, as it frightened them and lead to protracted chases.
 The season lasted from February to September, with a peak in the last month of the season.

 In 1966, minke whales became the target of whaling operations off northeastern Brazil (6° – 8°S) due, once again, to the decline of sei whales.
 Over 14,000 were caught between 1949 and 1985, with a peak of 1,039 in 1975.
 They were caught by a succession of whale catchers – the 367-ton Koyo Maru 2 (1966–1971), the 306-ton Seiho Maru 2 (1971–1977), and the 395-ton Cabo Branco (also called Katsu Maru 10, 1977–1985) – up to 100 miles offshore and brought to the whaling station at Costinha, operated by the Compania de Pesca Norte do Brasil (COPESBRA) since 1911.
 The season lasted from June to December, with a peak in either September or October.

 An 8.2 m male Antarctic minke whale (confirmed by genetics) was caught west of Jan Mayen in the northeastern North Atlantic on 30 June 1996.

 Other mortality

 Entanglement in fishing gear and probably ship strikes are other sources of mortality.
 The former have been reported off Peru and Brazil, and the latter off South Australia.
 All involved calves or juveniles.

 Conservation status

-The Antarctic minke whale is currently considered Near Threatened by the IUCN red list.
+The Antarctic minke whale is listed as near threatened on the IUCN Red List.
 However, the IUCN states that the population size is "clearly in the hundreds of thousands".

 The Antarctic minke whale is listed on Appendix II of the Convention on the Conservation of Migratory Species of Wild Animals (CMS).
 It is listed on Appendix II as it has an unfavourable conservation status or would benefit significantly from international co-operation organised by tailored agreements.

 In addition, the Antarctic minke whale is covered by the Memorandum of Understanding for the Conservation of Cetaceans and Their Habitats in the Pacific Islands Region.